thkoch2001/tvlfyi_depot/tvix/eval/docs/known-optimisation-potential.md

 * Avoid nested `VM::run` calls [hard]

-  Currently when encountering Nix-native callables (thunks, closures) the VM's run loop will nest and return the value of the nested call frame one level up.
+  Currently when encountering Nix-native callables (thonks, closures) the VM's run loop will nest and return the value of the nested call frame one level up.
 This makes the Rust call stack almost mirror the Nix call stack, which is usually undesirable.